Welcome to Millbrook

 This magical four-acre park is nestled in downtown Rockport, just a stone's throw from Front Beach.
 Nearly half of it is Mill Pond -- a pristine wonderland of aquatic plants, with turtles, eels, ducks, birds, otters, beavers, and fish.

-The Meadow comprises the other half, an open space with a beautiful winding brook, a frog pond and delightful stone bridges.
+The Meadow comprises the other half, an open space with a beautiful winding brook, a frog pond, native shade garden and delightful stone bridge.
 It's a special place for play and relaxation.
 And a favorite spot for fairs and seasonal festivals.

 Since 1938 volunteers have kept it beautiful for everyone.
-We are now in the midst of a long overdue, major restoration of this green gem for our community.
+We have just com[pleted a long overdue, major restoration of this green gem for our community.
+Welcome!

 Rockport Millbrook Meadow Conservancy